 Every SINK score is produced by the same formula, using the same rubric, applied to publicly available data.
 No exceptions.
 No special treatment.
 This page explains exactly how it works so you can verify any score yourself.

-Each industry gets a base score reflecting the environmental ceiling of its core business activity.
+Each industry gets a base score reflecting the physical environmental impact of its core business activity.
 Click any row to see the rationale.
 All scores are open to challenge.

 New sectors added as companies are scored.
 Base scores set by editorial review and open to challenge with evidence.